The Global Alerting Platform has a number of unique and ground breaking features.

 Soldiers in the field, disaster relief workers, pipeline inspectors in remote oil fields, helicopter pilots fighting forest fires, scientific expeditions in the Antarctic, sailors on the high seas—all rely on satellite location technology as a critical safety lifeline.
 Yet commonly used one-way emergency beacons have a high incidence of false alerts triggered by accidental activations.
 To avoid wasting expensive and scarce resources, first responders must try to determine by independent means if a distress signal is valid before launching search-and-rescue (SAR) operations.

 Two-way satellite-based location, tracking and messaging technologies, which allow responders to verify distress calls, are a promising alternative to one-way emergency beacons.
-To help speed the development and adoption of these technologies, AWS has joined with mobile satellite industry companies and the emergency response community as a charter member of the ProTECTS (Promotion of Two-way Emergency Communication and Tracking Systems) Alliance.
+To help speed the development and adoption of these technologies, two10degrees has joined with mobile satellite industry companies and the emergency response community as a charter member of the ProTECTS (Promotion of Two-way Emergency Communication and Tracking Systems) Alliance.
 The Alliance is actively help to shape and define protocols and standards for satellite based messaging and emergency reporting.

 The Global Alerting Platform fully supports two way messaging.
 The platform can be configured to help validate incoming alerts by automatically responding to the sender, inviting them to confirm the alert details before relaying on to the first responder or SAR authority.